Terry Gilliam: 2020–present

-In June 2024, Gilliam announced the making of a new film called Carnival: At the End of Days.
+In June 2024, Gilliam announced the making of a new film called The Carnival at the End of Days.
 It was to star Depp, reuniting with Gilliam, along with Bridges, Driver, and Jason Momoa.
 Production was reported to begin in April 2025 according to Gilliam.
-Johnny Depp was to play Satan, and Jeff Bridges was play God in the film.
+Johnny Depp was to play Satan, and Jeff Bridges was to play God in the film.
 In an interview in July of 2025 Gilliam stated that if the film was ever to be made it would require an extensive rewrite, as it no longer fit with the current world.
 In an October 2025 interview at the 58th Sitges Film Festival, Gilliam announced that he has shifted his focus away from Carnival: At the End of Days to resurrect his long dormant project The Defective Detective, as he is "more interested in a script I wrote thirty years ago for Paramount.
 There are new people at the studio now, and I have a new agent in Hollywood, and I'm trying to move the project forward.
 I'd like to direct it before I die.
 It's called The Defective Detective and it should be my last film."